CCTVs back in Navi Mumbai, civic body to get more time to pay up

-262 cameras across the satellite city went blank last month due to non-payment of dues to the Internet service provider; the civic body will now get 60 days, instead of 45 days, to make the payment
+262 cameras across the satellite city went blank last month due to non-payment of dues to Internet service provider; civic body will now get 60 days, instead of 45, to make payment

 Navi Mumbai got back its CCTV surveillance system last week, after the Navi Mumbai Municipal Corporation (NMMC) finally paid the Internet service provider.
 The provider had stopped services to the system after the municipal officials had failed to make the payments on time.

 Last month, services to all 262 high-definition CCTV cameras had been stopped after NMMC delayed making payments to Reliance Telecommunications.
 The Internet service connected all cameras to a central server, and enabled monitoring of the feed from a central control room.

 The traffic police was using the system to catch traffic offenders and issue e-challans.
 However, when civic authorities hadn’t paid up the R45 lakh they owed the company on time, the provider pulled the plug causing the entire system to go dark. mid-day had also reported on the issue on September 27.

 Shockingly, officials at the control room said the cameras go blank every three months, when the deadline for payment arrives.
 NMMC has habitually missed deadlines each time, and services are stopped as a result.